DACF Home → Bureaus & Programs → Bureau of Agriculture → Division of Animal and Plant Health → Animal Health → HPAI

 As long as the disease transmission risk is high.

-Because HPAI is being spread by migrating wild birds, it is difficult to predict what will happen over the next couple months.
-The trends observed with past North American HPAI outbreaks are that we often see a reprieve in the summer months.
-Summer is when the virus present on the landscape (outdoors) is degraded by sunlight and heat.
-Migratory waterfowl (ducks, geese, and shorebirds) moving south in the fall months are likely to shed AI virus again.
-It is critically important that poultry owners work now to provide indoor shelter for their birds through the fall and provide outdoor access only in covered poultry runs, allowing protection from predators and preventing contact with wild waterfowl and their droppings.
+Because HPAI is spread by migrating wild birds, it is difficult to predict what will happen over the coming months.
+TMigratory waterfowl (ducks, geese, and shorebirds) moving north in late winter and spring and south in the fall months are likely to shed AI virus again.
+It is critically important that poultry owners work now to provide indoor shelter for their birds and provide outdoor access only in covered poultry runs, allowing protection from predators and preventing contact with wild waterfowl and their droppings.

 It's always recommended to only purchase birds from a reputable source that follows effective biosecurity protocols and closely monitors poultry health.
 NPIP Certified hatcheries monitor their breeder flocks for important chronic diseases, and are a recommended source for new poultry.
 In light of the nation-wide outbreak of Avian Influenza, it is more important than ever to follow cleaning and sanitation steps and only purchase birds with known health histories.
 You can find more detailed guidance from the USDA Defend the Flock Checklist for Adding or Replacing Poultry.

 What are the signs of HPAI in birds? +